 - Remove visible fouling and put it in the bin, not back in the water.

 - Wash your boat, equipment and clothing that has come into contact with the water thoroughly with tap water (including outboard, trailer and trolley/vehicle tyres).
 Pay attention to any crevices.

 - For boats kept in the water permanently or not lifted often, remove biofouling regularly from the hull with a sponge or soft brush to prevent build up.

-- Any fouling that cannot be removed with a soft sponge or brush must be lifted and cleaned onshore.
-Choose a marina operator with a filtered boat wash down facility that can capture not only biofouling, but any antifoul residue.
+- Choose a marina with a filtered boat wash down facility that can capture not only biofouling, but any antifoul residue.

-- Where a filtered wash-down facility is not available, ensure removed biofouling is collected and disposed of in a bin.
+- Ensure removed biofouling is collected and disposed of in a bin.

 - When recovering your craft drain water from every part and all equipment that can hold water, e.g. water that collects in bilges, base of the mast and centre board casing before leaving a site